gilligan-ees-3310-2020/lab-02-assignment/lab-02-worked-examples.md

 # Instructions

-This exercise starts with a worked example that shows how to download measurements of carbon dioxide from the laboratory on Mauna Loa, Hawaii, that was started by C. David Keeling in 1958, analyze the data, and make plots and tables to show the results of your analysis.
+This file has worked examples: The first example show how to download measurements of carbon dioxide from the laboratory on Mauna Loa, Hawaii, that was started by C. David Keeling in 1958, analyze the data, and make plots and tables to show the results of your analysis.